 Many of the identifying marks overlapped.
 For example, both "Sarah" and "SC" were commonly used throughout the years, even when other marks were introduced.
 There is some debate about whether jewelry marked with "SAC" is authentic since the mark seems to appear on jewelry from the mid-1950s and 1960s without a documented record of when the company used the marks.

 After declaring bankruptcy in the early 1980s, the jewelry producer was bought by a subsidiary of Playboy Enterprises.
 In 2003, Sarah Coventry, HPP, Inc. took over the production of the jewelry and made modern versions of many products.
 Sarah Coventry, HPP, Inc. sold jewelry exclusively at home parties from 2003 to 2008.

 Sarah Coventry Vintage Jewelry Designs

 The Sarah Coventry vintage jewelry is often of a higher quality than the modern pieces from the 2000s, so the vintage pieces tend to be sought after by collectors.
 Since vintage jewelry is no longer being manufactured, each piece is rare.
-Prices vary from cheap costume jewelry rates to collector rates.
+Prices vary from cheap costume jewelry rates to valuable vintage costume jewelry rates.

 Vintage Jewelry Styles